The way you make decisions

 The problem

-And that’s where the problem often lies.
+And this is often precisely where the problem lies.
 We are sometimes not aware that this difference exists and how to deal with it.
-It’s not unusual that we don’t even know exactly which type we are ourselves.
+Quite often, we don’t even know exactly what type we are.

-Because of course the boundaries are fluid.
-An emotional person can also process arguments and make rational decisions, and of course a head person can also tell whether he or she feels good or not.
-A feeling person can also come on the basis of a recommendation or because he has read a reference.
+Because, of course, the boundaries are fluid.
+An emotional person can also process arguments and make rational decisions and, of course, a head person can also tell whether they feel good or not.
+A sentimentalist can also come because of a recommendation or because he has read a reference.

-But often enough these boundaries are blurred or shifted by our social conditioning.
-Unfortunately, it often happens to emotional people that they are forced to use “hard” arguments already in kindergarten and school instead of relying on their feelings.
+But often enough, these boundaries are blurred or shifted by our social conditioning.
+Unfortunately, it often happens to emotional people that they are forced to use “hard” arguments in kindergarten and school instead of relying on their feelings.

-One often experiences this with children.
-“I don’t like to go there”.
-“But why don’t you like to go there?”.
-“I don’t know, I don’t like to go there”.
+You often see this with children.
+“I don’t like going there”.
+“But why don’t you want to go there?”.
+“I don’t know, I don’t like going there”.
 “But you must be able to tell me why.
 It’s nice there” … and at some point the child gives up.
-At some point it suppresses its feeling and if it doesn’t find hard arguments instead, it gives up its own will.
-A head child will find arguments, a feeling child dies inside.
+At some point it suppresses its feelings and if it doesn’t find hard arguments instead, it gives up its own will.
+A head child will find arguments, an emotional child dies inside.

 And then at some point you grow up and you keep the pattern.
-Either you do what you are told even though your feelings scream the opposite.
-Or you follow your feelings, but invest an incredible amount of energy in the apparent justification by facts.
-Because you no longer dare to stand by your feelings, you argue until you are understood.
+Either you do what you’re told even though your gut is screaming the opposite.
+Or you follow your feelings, but invest an incredible amount of energy in seemingly justifying them with facts.
+Because you no longer have the courage to stand by your feelings, you argue until you are understood.
 Or maybe not.

-That’s not so rare, just ask a man who drives a luxurious car why he drives this car.
-Very few will say directly that they think it’s cool because it feels good.
+It’s not that rare, ask a man who drives a luxury car why he drives this car.
+Very few people will directly say that they think it’s cool because it feels good.
 Most will say something about mass, crumple zone and safety, with value stability, load volume, leasing rates and so on.

-And that includes those who are actually emotional people.
-Sure, all important arguments, but they usually bought the car because it’s cool.
+Even those who are actually emotional people.
+Sure, all important arguments, but they generally bought the car because it’s cool.
 They just don’t admit it.

 It is very important that you know who you are!
 Yes, exactly, so banal.
-But it’s not that banal at all, because our true being has been superimposed since birth and even much longer through our ancestral line.
-There are many layers of learned patterns on top of it.
-They all have to be processed so that you can arrive at yourself.
+But it’s not that trivial, because our true nature has been superimposed since birth and even much longer through our ancestral line.
+There are many layers of learned patterns on top.
+They all have to be processed so that you can find yourself.

-But that has advantages.
-Because if you know who you are, you can act consciously and on your own initiative.
-If you are an emotional person, you can still camouflage your feelings with arguments if necessary.
+But that has its advantages.
+Because if you know who you are, you can act consciously and of your own accord.
+If you are an emotional person, you can always disguise your feelings with arguments if necessary.
 But then you do it consciously and not unconsciously.

-And if you are a head person, you can also feel or follow your partner’s feeling without losing control over your life.
-You can then combine both and do it consciously!
+And as a head person, you can also feel or follow your partner’s feelings without immediately losing control of your life.
+You can then combine the two and do so consciously!

 If the couple from the example above had known who they were, there would have been no argument.
-They both would have been able to combine his analytical skills with her feelings without getting angry because of mutual incomprehension.
+They both could have combined his analytical skills with her feelings without getting angry at their mutual lack of understanding.

-Especially in business, it is extremely important to know yourself and also to know that other people may approach a matter differently.
-This is especially important for entrepreneurs and managers.
+Especially in business, it is extremely important to know yourself and also to know that other people may approach things differently.
+This is particularly important for entrepreneurs and managers.
 But also for employees.

-Just because an employee cannot explain his actions with facts, his decisions are not necessarily wrong.
-They may just make them differently than expected.
-You can use this and you can even combine rational and emotional people in a targeted way.
+Just because an employee cannot explain his actions with facts does not necessarily mean that his decisions are wrong.
+Perhaps he just meets them differently than expected.
+You can use this and you can even combine head and emotional people in a targeted way.

 How I can help

-A lot of my work is about helping people find out who they are.
-Showing people ways to dissolve all these overlays of conditioning, ancestral influences etc.
+A lot of my work is about helping people to find out who they are.
+To show people ways to dissolve all these overlays caused by conditioning, ancestral influences, etc.

-You will be amazed at how much life energy you suddenly have, how much you can suddenly achieve, when this fight against yourself and the rest of the world is no longer necessary.
-When you can suddenly stand up for yourself and your truth in a relaxed way.
+You will be amazed at how much life energy you suddenly have, how much you can suddenly achieve when this fight against yourself and the rest of the world is no longer necessary.
+When you can suddenly stand up for yourself and your truth in a completely relaxed way.

-Don’t wait any longer, tackle the subject.
-We always start with an introductory session, then we see what your path can look like and then we walk it together.
+Don’t wait any longer, tackle the issue.
+We always start with an introductory session, after which we see what your path could look like and then we walk it together.

 PS: What I don't mean

-The type of person I definitely don’t mean by “emotional person” here – and this is important, because it often leads to big misunderstandings – is the type of “professional victim” who sees his feelings hurt and his life cheated by half the world because everyone is so cruel and evil.
-Because the partner is such a narcissist and the boss is such a capitalist and everyone is not kind to animals …
+The type of person I definitely don’t mean by “emotional person” here – and this is important, as it often leads to major misunderstandings – is the type of “professional victim” who feels that half the world has hurt his feelings and cheated him out of his life because everyone is so cruel and evil.
+Because the partner is such a narcissist and the boss is such a capitalist, and no one is kind to animals …

-THOSE are people who find themselves in the victim role.
-By the way, they also exist among the head people who like to get involved in political discussions at the regulars’ table.
-There are ways out of it, but I’d be happy to write a separate article on that.
+THESE are people who find themselves in the role of victim.
+Incidentally, there are also head people who like to get involved in political discussions at the regulars’ table.
+There are also ways out, but I would be happy to write a separate article on this.

 Your email address will not be published.
 Required fields are marked *